 The Social Life Of the Record

-The Social Life of the Record is an occasional collection of texts by musicians, fans, critics, collectors, dealers, label owners, etc. reflecting on recording, releasing, listening to, filing, flipping and DJing records today.
+The Social Life of the Record (2013-…) is an occasional series of texts by musicians, fans, critics, collectors, sellers, label owners, etc. reflecting on recording, releasing, digging, listening to, filing, flipping and playing records today.

 ‘THE RIFFS AND THE FOREST’, Staffan Boije Af GennКs, 2016